-In this episode of the Waking Up podcast, Sam Harris speaks with Ian Bremmer about the failure of globalism and the rise of populism.
+In this episode of the Making Sense podcast, Sam Harris speaks with Ian Bremmer about the failure of globalism and the rise of populism.
 They discuss immigration, trade, automation, wealth inequality, Trump, identity politics and other topics.

 Ian Bremmer is the president and founder of Eurasia Group, the leading global political risk research and consulting firm.
 Eurasia Group provides analysis and expertise about how political developments and national security dynamics move markets and shape investment environments across the globe.